 If emergency medical services are called to the scene, do not refuse medical treatment.
-If you aren’t severely injured, and don’t go to the hospital, you should still go see your physician as soon as possible.
+If you aren’t severely injured and don’t go to the hospital, you should still go see your physician as soon as possible.
 Keep in mind that symptoms of some serious injuries, such as brain injuries or internal bleeding, may take several hours or even days to appear.
 Do not assume that you’re not hurt just because you feel fine right after an accident.
 Refusing or not seeking medical treatment will weaken your personal injury claim if you need to file one later.

 - Contact your insurance provider to report the accident.

 New York is a no-fault insurance state, which means that your insurance provider is required to pay you for your losses, no matter who is at-fault for the accident.
 Working with insurance companies can be intimidating, and it is crucial that you protect yourself in the process.
 While speaking with an insurer, be honest and provide any requested information.
-It’s risky to provide information which is not requested, as you may shift the blame onto yourself.
+It’s risky to provide information that is not requested, as you may shift the blame onto yourself.
 An insurer might ask you to record or sign a statement any time, or an adjuster may rush to offer you a monetary settlement.
 You should not record or sign anything, nor should you accept a check.
 You could be signing away your right to seek compensation that you’re entitled to.